 Cultural anthropology, or ethnology, is the study of the customs, behavior, and beliefs of living peoples and cultures.
 This study combines information collected through interviews and oral histories with material culture produced by individuals to form an understanding of the culture.

-While the primary focus of the ethnographic collection is on the Chumash, in particular the spectacular basketry produced in this region, the complete collection extends far beyond the Santa Barbara region.
+While the primary focus of the ethnographic collection centers on Chumash material culture, in particular the spectacular basketry produced in this region, the complete collection extends far beyond the Santa Barbara region.
 Materials from indigenous cultures of California, the Great Basin, Southwest, Northwest Coast, Plateau, Great Plains, and Arctic are all housed in the Anthropology Department.

 To view a selection of nearly 200 American Indian baskets from the Anthropology Collection, go here.